iamjomatsuda/candybar-keyboard/candybar/readme.md

 # handwired/candybar

-*Basically a ripoff of the ScottoCMD*
+Basically a ripoff of the ScottoCMD
-*First board might suck*
-*No picture cause I can't be bothered*
+No picture cause I can't be bothered

 * Keyboard Maintainer: [Jo Matsuda](https://github.com/iamjomatsuda)
 * Hardware Supported: Promicro ATmega32u4 or whatever